-- ▶ During activation and operation of the gas cooker, no flammable objects or highly inflammable objects such as dishcloths, napkins etc. must be near the gas cooker.
-Fire hazard! - ► The process of ignition must be visible from above and must not be covered by cooking pans placed on the cooker. - ▶ If there is a flame protection, always put it up when using the gas cooker. - ► The gas cooker lid is held closed by a spring.
+- During activation and operation of the gas cooker, no flammable objects or highly inflammable objects such as dishcloths, napkins etc. must be near the gas cooker.
+Fire hazard! - The process of ignition must be visible from above and must not be covered by cooking pans placed on the cooker. - ▶ If there is a flame protection, always put it up when using the gas cooker. - The gas cooker lid is held closed by a spring.
 When closing there is danger of getting injured!

 - Do not place hot objects such as cooking pans on the sink cover.
-The plastic can become deformed. - ▷ Do not use the glass gas cooker lid as a hob. - ▷ Do not close the gas cooker lid while the gas cooker is in operation. - ▷ Do not place hot cooking pans on the gas cooker lid.
+The plastic can become deformed. - \triangleright Do not use the glass gas cooker lid as a hob. - \triangleright Do not close the gas cooker lid while the gas cooker is in operation. - ▷ Do not apply pressure on the gas cooker lid when it is closed. - \triangleright Do not place hot cooking pans on the gas cooker lid. - Keep the gas cooker lid open after cooking until the burners are cool.
+Otherwise the glass plate could shatter.

-- > Only use pots and pans whose diameter is appropriate for the gas cooker burners. - ▶ When the flame goes out, the thermocouple automatically cuts the gas supply. - > Further information can be obtained in the device manufacturer's instruction manual.
+- Only use pots and pans whose diameter is appropriate for the gas cooker burners. - When the flame goes out, the thermocouple automatically cuts the gas supply. - Further information can be obtained in the device manufacturer's instruction manual.